ianan/demreg/idl/README.md

 This directory contains the latest version of the regularized inversion DEM code.

-It is based on the mapping version of the DEM reg code (http://www.astro.gla.ac.uk/~iain/demreg/map/) - it works but is still occassionally being worked on/tweaked.
+It is based on the mapping version of the DEM reg code (http://www.astro.gla.ac.uk/~iain/demreg/map/) - it works but is still occasionally being worked on/tweaked.

 The improvements over the older code are:
 * Works with any instrument - just supply the data and corresponding temperature response functions